A Function-Centric Perspective on Flat and Sharp Minima: High-Dimensional Optimisation Problems

 \section{High-Dimensional Optimisation Problems}

-Building on the view that flatness reflects the complexity of the function being fit, we extend our analysis to high-dimensional settings and ground it in the vision domain.
-In practice, deep vision neural networks are routinely trained with regularisation~\citep{Goodfellow-et-al-2016, kukačka2017regularization}, yet why specific regularisers improve generalisation remains only partially understood despite extensive prior work~\citep{regularisationSurvey1,regularisationSurvey2,regularisationSurvey3} -- making vision an ideal test-bed to study how geometry relates to reliability (calibration, robustness, and prediction agreement) at scale.
-Our contribution is to examine these phenomena through the lens of solution (function-space) complexity, explicitly linking geometry to both generalisation and safety-relevant measures.
+Building on the view developed in the previous sections, namely that minima geometry reflects properties of the function being fit and the way in which that function is learned, we now extend our analysis to high-dimensional settings in the vision domain.
+In practice, deep vision neural networks are routinely trained with regularisation~\citep{Goodfellow-et-al-2016, kukacka2017regularization}, yet why specific regularisers improve generalisation remains only partially understood despite extensive prior work~\citep{regularisationSurvey1,regularisationSurvey2,regularisationSurvey3}.
+This makes vision an ideal test-bed to study how geometry relates not only to generalisation, but also to reliability properties (calibration, robustness, and prediction agreement) at scale.
+Our contribution in this section is to examine these phenomena through the lens of learned solution (function-space) complexity, explicitly associating minima geometry with both generalisation and broader model behaviour.
 This function-centric perspective offers a complementary reading of flat and sharp minima.

+\textit{Function Complexity:} Occam's Razor, or the principle of parsimony, states that when two competing hypotheses, $\mathcal{H}$ and $\mathcal{H'}$ both adequately explain an event, preference should be given to the hypothesis that relies on fewer assumptions.
+Formally, if $\mathcal{H}$ is characterised by an assumption set $\{\mathcal{A}_1,\mathcal{A}_2,\dots,\mathcal{A}_{\mathcal{K}}\}$ and $\mathcal{H}'$ by an assumption set $\{\mathcal{A}_1,\mathcal{A}_2,\dots,\mathcal{A}_{\mathcal{J}}\}$, with $\mathcal{K}<\mathcal{J}$, then Occam's Razor favours $\mathcal{H}$ over $\mathcal{H}'$~\citep{good1977explicativity}.
+This principle is commonly invoked in the flatness literature to motivate a preference for simpler learned solutions.
+In neural networks, this idea has often been linked to Minimum Description Length (MDL), where flatter minima are interpreted as requiring less precision to describe because the loss remains approximately constant under perturbation~\cite{hochreiter1994simplifying}.